urob/zmk-helpers/README.md

   work.
 On Windows, one must install [WinCompose](https://github.com/samhocevar/wincompose).
 On macOS one must enable unicode input in the system preferences.
+* On Linux, there is a conflict between the default unicode input channel and the implementation of `ZMK_UNICODE_PAIR`.
+For a workaround, one can use the `helper.h` files from the [unicode_linux](https://github.com/urob/zmk-nodefree-config/blob/unicode_linux/helper.h) branch.
+One limitation of the workaround is that one must use `LEFT_SHIFT` for the shifted version (`RIGHT_SHIFT` will send garbage sequence).

 ### International characters